Sparkadelic177/Stockity/README.md

 # Stockity

-Find Stocks that are trending on social media
+Stockity provides a brilliant amalgamation of technical analysis on stocks and the social media sentiment regarding them.
+Find the most trending stocks on Social Media and their sentiment!

 # Backend